 Foreign Relations Committee Internships

-As Chairman of the Foreign Relations Committee and the third Idahoan to serve in this position, it is my view that foreign matters are as important to Idahoans as they are to all Americans in the reality of a shrinking globe due to trade, transportation, and communications.
+As Ranking Member of the Foreign Relations Committee and the third Idahoan to serve in this position, it is my view that foreign matters are as important to Idahoans as they are to all Americans in the reality of a shrinking globe due to trade, transportation, and communications.
 I invite Idaho students to apply to the Idaho International Affairs Internship Program.
 Under my leadership, the Committee provides Idaho students with an exclusive opportunity to intern on the Senate Foreign Relations Committee each semester (spring summer and fall).

 To apply for an internship with the Foreign Relations Committee office in Washington D.C., follow the instructions on the Foreign Relations Committee website at https://www.foreign.senate.gov/about/internships/.